anxinzhou/Ethereum-development-for-beginner/README.md

     }
 }
 ```
 The smart contract *Storage* is written in the language [Solidity](https://docs.soliditylang.org/en/latest/).
-It includes two functions, the function *store* saves a number to the blockchain.
+It includes two functions.
+The function *store* saves a number to the blockchain.
 The function *retrieve* queries that number.
-Because this function is read-only, it is declared with the modifer *view*, which means this function can be called without a transaction.
+Because this function is read-only, it is declared with the modifer *view*, meaning that we need no transaction to call the function *retrieve*.
 On the contrary, we need a transaction to call the function *store*.

 5\.
 Create a script for deploying the smart contract